June 19, 2016

 Debates and disagreements will likely occur so a moderator during the focus group is crucial.
 This keeps things on track and beneficial for the people running the focus group.

 Be sure each member of the focus group knows their time and opinions are valuable.
-This can be done with spoken word as well as body language.
+This can be done with spoken words as well as body language.

 If someone tries to dominate the session be sure to invite each person to speak their opinions as well.
 The more feedback from each person the better you can measure later.